-Paris just wouldn't be Paris without the Eiffel Tower (Tour Eiffel).
+Paris just wouldn't be Paris without the Tour Eiffel (Eiffel Tower).
 Designed by Gustave Eiffel for the 1889 World Fair, at ...
 More

 The Eiffel Tower

-Paris just wouldn't be Paris without the Eiffel Tower (Tour Eiffel).
-Designed by Gustave Eiffel for the 1889 World Fair, at 300 meters (984 feet) it was once the world's tallest building.
-Not everyone was happy when it was first built; many considered it an eyesore and wanted it pulled down, but today it is one of the world's most visited and iconic monuments.
+Paris just wouldn't be Paris without the Tour Eiffel (Eiffel Tower).
+Designed by Gustave Eiffel for the 1889 World Fair, at 300 meters (984 feet) it was then the world's tallest building.
+Not everyone was happy when it was first built; many considered it an eyesore and wanted it pulled down, but today it is one of the world's most visited monuments.
 The first and second floors can be reached using the stairs, and elevators take visitors to the magnificent view at the top.

 The view from each level is fantastic.
 Even if you don't like heights, you can view all of Paris and still feel safe.
 The third highest level is enclosed, so you are actually don't feel like you are falling.
 For those who want to live dangerously, there is one more level that is outside and it the most breataking view, though a bit windy.